And it’s a Van Damme Shame Too.

 Was it UAMC Worthy?

 It’s a shame that Van Johnson isn’t going to another season.
 It wasn’t the greatest show, and a far cry from the ultimate action movies Van Damme starred in the 80s and 90s which cemented his legacy.
 It also seemed to skip over Van Damme’s kickboxing roots while making it seem like he only starred in over-the-top sci-fi flicks like Time Cop and Universal Soldier while ignoring his martial arts tournament-style classics like Bloodsport and Kickboxer.
 (And the movie-in-the-show which they’re filming is such a joke that it feels almost mean-spirited in its awfulness.)
 But, it did have its moments and gave Van Damme a great deal of opportunity to poke fun at himself as a dually capable action and comedy actor.

 However, as it is with any action star, Van Damme always had a talent to make even his movies which were considered flops at the time (like Double Team and Street Fighter) memorable and awesome, hopefully Jean Claude Van Johnson will find a spot for JCVD fans to enjoy six episodes of him performing an odd parody of himself that involves some truly stupid and wacky disguises, performances and fight scenes.
 If not, let it quickly fade from memory and fire up your VCR to pop in your copy of Bloodsport for the 700th time!

 What did you think about Jean Claude Van Johnson?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!